DaveCTurner/paxos-dojo/README.md

 It doesn't send any messages, but should report to the user when it has learned a value.
-It learns a value by receiving two messages for the same `$TIMEPERIOD` (an integer) but different `$NAME`s.
+It learns a value by receiving two messages for the same `$TIMEPERIOD` (a positive integer) but different `$NAME`s (which are strings).
 In this case, the `$VALUE` of the two messages will always be the same, so it desn't matter which one you choose to report.

 A simple Learner implementation is to keep a list of all messages received and check each new message against all the items that are already in the list,